open-toolchain/tekton-catalog/kubernetes-service/README.md

 ### Parameters

 * **cluster-name**: (optional) the name of the cluster - required if no cluster pipeline resource provided to this task
-* **cluster-pipeline-resources-directory**: directory in which the kubeconfig file(s) for clusterPipelineResources are available (default to `/workspace` but this may need to be value of `iks-fetch-config#cluster-pipeline-resources-directory-fallback` if cluster pipeline resource update is not made by the `iks-fetch-config` task - ie using the fallback mechanism of kubeconfig copy to the pipelinerun pvc)
+* **cluster-pipeline-resources-directory**: directory in which the kubeconfig file(s) for cluster are available (default to `/workspace` but this may need to be value of `iks-fetch-config#cluster-pipeline-resources-directory-fallback` if cluster pipeline resource update is not made by the `iks-fetch-config` task - ie using the fallback mechanism of kubeconfig copy to the pipelinerun pvc)
 * **script**: the bash snippet to execute within the context of the kubernetes configuration (default to `kubectl version`)
 * **execute-step-image**: (optional) image to use for the setup step (default to `icr.io/continuous-delivery/pipeline/pipeline-base-image:2.27`)
 * **pipeline-debug**: (optional) turn on task script context debugging